Floydlang/floyd/Notes/Floyd code.markdown

 5. Performance: built in profiling and hardware cache.
 Ballpark C++ performance.
 6. Solid code and techniques
 7. Normalized source code format allows round-trip tools / visual editing.
 Easy language parsing, use as data language.
-8. Oppinionated: there is a good way to do things.
+8. Opinionated: there is a good way to do things.
 That is built into the languge, not in libraries
 9. Encourage creating lots of very specific structs even for simple things.
 Can be unnamed.
+10. No pre-processor.
+Dedicated module file format supports versioning, renaming, backward compatibility etc. DLL-hell not possible.
+12. Partial compatibility support for C / C++ constructs, with deprecated warnings.
+For easy migration only.
+Slow constructs.

 # FLOYD RUNTME